-OS Grid Reference: NS 38401 6899.
-The healing well of St Fillan lies at the edge of a wooded area 140 metres to the north-east of the ruined and roofless chapel, also named for the saint, at the east-side of Kilallan Farm, near the village of Kilmacolm in the parish of Houston, Renfrewshire.
+OS Grid Reference: NS 3840 6899.
+The healing well of St Fillan lies at the edge of a wooded area 140 metres to the east of the ruined and roofless chapel, also named for the saint, at the east-side of Kilallan Farm, and near the village of Kilmacolm in the parish of Houston, Renfrewshire.
 And 55 metres to the south of the holy well, beside Corsliehill Road, is the famous St Fillan’s Seat, a large rock shaped as such.
 St Fillan or Foelan was an 8th century saint from Munster in Ireland.
 The little hamlet of Kilallan (meaning the cell of Fillan) with its old ruined church of St Fillan and graveyard was a holy and sacred site and also a place of pilgrimage in the Middle Ages – as was the nearby holy well and rock-seat.
 The church was last used for services in the latter part of the 18th century.
 Although the church is without its roof it does still retain some interesting medieval features, and there used to be a 10th century stone here.
 The holy well, ruined chapel and stone seat lie just off Corsliehill Road in the vicinity of Kilallan Farm, some 2 miles to the south-east of Kilmacolm, near Houston.

 The holy well of St Fillan was almost certainly a pre-Christian spring that was used by the saint himself in the 8th century for baptismal purposes.
 It’s water flowed from beneath a rock in the ground and into a round-shaped brick and stone basin.
 Long ago the holy water apparently miraculously cured children of rickets when they were bathed there; pieces of cloth and rags being hung on trees beside the well as votive offerings, although this ceased at the end of the 17th century when the local priest filled the well with stones.
 The water was also used for baptisms in the nearby church of St Fillan, which now stands roofless beside Kilallan farm.
 The well gets a brief mention in Janet & Colin Bord’s work ‘Sacred Waters’.